spring-guides/gs-rest-service/README.ftl.md

 Create a resource controller
 ------------------------------

-In Spring's approach to building RESTful web services, HTTP requests are handled by a _controller_.
+In Spring's approach to building RESTful web services, HTTP requests are handled by a controller.
 These components are easily identified by the [`@Controller`][] annotation, and the `GreetingController` below handles `GET` requests for `/greeting` by returning a new instance of the `Greeting` class:

     <@snippet path="src/main/java/hello/GreetingController.java" prefix="complete"/>